John Molina Jr.: Second world title shot

 On December 10, 2016, Molina Jr fought Terence Crawford for the WBC, WBO and The Ring light welterweight titles.
 Crawford dominated throughout the fight.
 In the eighth round, Crawford hurt Molina Jr badly with a body shot, which made Molina Jr backtrack, and paved the way for a finish for Crawford.
 Crawford was hitting Molina Jr from all sides which made the referee stop the fight.

 Molina Jr bounced back in his next fight, against Ivan Redkach.
-Molina Jr once agan was a part of a very entertaining fight.
+Molina Jr once again was a part of a very entertaining fight.
 After he got dropped in the second round by Redkach, Molina Jr returned the favor, once in the third and once in the fourth round.
 The referee stopped the fight in the fourth, with 1:27 left on the clock.

 In his next fight, Molina Jr faced Omar Figueroa Jr. Figureoa Jr outperformed Molina Jr, and controlled the pace for most of the fight with his superior jab.
 All three judges had scored the fight comfortably in favor of Figueroa Jr, 99-91, 98-92 and 97-93.

 On September 28, 2019, Molina Jr battled former world title challenger Josesito Lopez.
 Lopez dropped Molina Jr twice in the opening round, and controlled most of the opening rounds of the fight.
 Molina Jr showed some fight during the middle rounds, but Lopez managed to drop him for the third time in the seventh round.
 As Molina Jr looked hurt, the referee informed him that the first clean shot he takes in the following rounds, would mean an end to the fight.
 That is exactly what happened in the eighth, and Lopez was awarded the eighth-round TKO win.

+Bare-knuckle boxing

+In March 2026, Molina Jr. signed a multi-fight deal with BKB Bare Knuckle Boxing.